Rainwater harvesting: System setup

-Rainwater harvesting by freshwater-flooded forests

-Rainwater harvesting is possible by growing freshwater-flooded forests without losing the income from the used, submerged land.
-The main purpose of the rainwater harvesting is to use the locally available rainwater to meet water requirements throughout the year without the need of huge capital expenditure.
-This would facilitate the availability of uncontaminated water for domestic, industrial, and irrigation needs.

 Rainwater harvesting by solar power panels

-Good quality water resource, closer to populated areas, is becoming scarce and costly for the consumers.
-In addition to solar and wind energy, rainwater is major renewable resource of any land.
-The vast area is being covered by solar PV panels every year in all parts of the world.
+Good quality water resources near populated areas are becoming scarce and costly for consumers.
+In addition to solar and wind energy, rainwater is a major renewable resource for any land.
+Vast areas are being covered by solar PV panels every year in all parts of the world.
 Solar panels can also be used for harvesting most of the rainwater falling on them and drinking quality water, free from bacteria and suspended matter, can be generated by simple filtration and disinfection processes as rainwater is very low in salinity.
-Exploitation of rainwater for value-added products like bottled drinking water, makes solar PV power plants profitable even in high rainfall/ cloudy areas by the augmented income from value-added drinking water generation.
-Recently cost-effective rainwater collection in the already dug wells found to be highly effective in bringing groundwater level up in India.
+Exploiting rainwater for value-added products like bottled drinking water makes solar PV power plants profitable even in high rainfall or cloudy areas by generating additional income.
+Recently, cost-effective rainwater collection in existing wells has been found highly effective in raising groundwater levels in India.

 Other innovations

-Instead of using the roof for catchment, the RainSaucer, which looks like an upside-down umbrella, collects rain straight from the sky.
-This decreases the potential for contamination and makes RainSaucer a potential application for potable water in developing countries.
-Other applications of this free-standing rainwater collection approach are sustainable gardening and small-plot farming.

-A Dutch invention called the Groasis Waterboxx is also useful for growing trees with harvested and stored dew and rainwater.
+The Groasis Waterboxx is an example of low scale technology, in this case to assist planting of trees in arid area.
+It harvests rainwater and dew.